Access to information - complaints procedure

 - keep a record of complaints for audit and quality control purposes

-- ensure the Monitoring Officer is kept informed of the complaints that are received
+- ensure the monitoring officer is kept informed of complaints received

 Making a complaint

-In the first instance all complaints should be addressed to the Information Governance Officer at the address given on this page within 40 days of the date of our formal response to your initial request.
-Complaints should include the request reference number, nature of the complaint, how you expect the situation to be resolved and an address for communication purposes.
+In the first instance all complaints should be addressed to the Information Governance Officer, Castle House, Great North Road, Newark, Notts NG24 1BY within 40 days of the date of our formal response to your initial request.

 Any complaints received regarding the application of any exemptions will be directed to stage two of this procedure.

-Stage 2 - Formal complaint and internal review
+Stage two - formal complaint and internal review

-If you remain dissatisfied with the outcome at stage 1, you can ask for your complaint to go through an internal review.
+If you remain dissatisfied with the outcome at stage one, you can ask for your complaint to go through an internal review.

-If you require a hard copy of any of the information on this page please contact us.
+If you require a hard copy of any of the information on this page, or need any additional help and advice, please contact us by emailing email@example.com or calling 01636 650000.
 There may be a charge for providing printed copies.